knative/docs/docs/serving/samples/tag-header-based-routing/README.md

 ## Prerequestie

-1. A Knative cluster that has an ingress controller installed with Knative version 0.16 and above.
+1. A Knative cluster that has an ingress controller installed with Knative v0.16 and later.

 1. Move into the docs directory: